elixirlabsinc/endslaverynow/README.md

 # endslaverynow

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.16.0.
+This project is created for [End Slavery Now](https://endslaverynow.org) in order to create a digital way to share products and brands that are known to be Slave Trade free.

+This app was written by the [Elixir Labs](https://elixirlabs.org) team.

-## Build & development
+## Build

 Clone the project `git clone https://github.com/elixirlabsinc/endslaverynow.git`